Building a Green Culture

 We are committed to take bold steps toward “greening” our maintenance shops and facilities.
 We strive to conserve energy, water and waste regardless of who pays the bills for these items, us or our clients.
 We consider the environmental impact of every decision that we make at our facilities, from the chemicals we use to clean with in the shops to the way we control our waste streams and consume water.
 We have provided extensive checklists to all our facilities so they can initiate and maintain sustainable behaviors in our maintenance shops and facilities.

 “Greening” our Vehicles

 We are also taking many steps toward “greening” our vehicles.
 This includes a strong emphasis on regular and preventative maintenance, minimizing idling, enforcing “green driving,” and dealing carefully and effectively with all solvents, paints and chemicals.
 Greening our vehicles also includes recycling oil and oil filters, and placing a major emphasis on fuel efficiency.

 In sum, our goal is to build a culture where green behaviors are the “norm.”
-Transdev North America has over 150 contracts in the U.S and Canada, and we understand that this gives us the ability to make a major positive impact on the environment through our sustainability efforts.
+Transdev North America has over 200 locations in the U.S and Canada, and we understand that this gives us the ability to make a major positive impact on the environment through our sustainability efforts.